hdser/pathfinder-docs/benchmark-tests/implementation-differences.md

 ### New Implementation
 - Better equipped to handle large-scale networks
-- Capacity Scaling algorithm improves performance on large, high-capacity networks
+- Capacity Scaling and Push-Relabel algorithms improve performance on large, high-capacity networks

 **Improvement**: The new implementation offers better scalability, particularly for large and complex network structures.